belaymit/budget-app-ror/README.md

 - Register
 - Login
 - Make new transactions.
+- Create Category
+- Edit Category
+- Create Transaction for the category
-- See the money spent on each category
+- See the total expense spent on each category

 <p align="right">(<a href="#readme-top">back to top</a>)</p>